Welcome to Fresh Hunger – recipes, food inspiration, tips, techniques & stories to incite enjoyable cookery & some kitchen magic.

 In the dead of winter in 2000 I moved to the frigid, Canadian tundra to become food editor for a publisher’s magazine & cookbook division.
 Several years later, I decided to self-published a cookbook – Simple, Fresh, Delicious.
 And that lead me to host a national cooking show in Canada also called – Simple, Fresh, Delicious.

-Then in 2010 I moved to United States.
-I met & married an American man.
-Later I became the food specialist for a fortune 500 company.
-Several moves & states later, we now live on the outskirts of a tiny town in Indiana where my husband was born & raised.
-We’re renovating an old house one room at a time.
-I’m trying to find my Aussie body again after gaining weight.
-Both the house & I are a work in progress.
+Then in 2010 I moved to Montana, USA.
+I met & married an American man & became the food specialist for a fortune 500 company.
+Several moves (& states) later, we now live on the outskirts of a tiny town in Indiana where my husband was born & raised.
+We’re renovating an old house & I’m trying to find my Aussie body again after gaining weight – both the house & I are a work in progress.

 Cooking doesn’t have to be complicated & it doesn’t have to be expensive.
 Most of us can’t afford grain fed & organic so buy what you can afford: better nourishment & health starts with cooking nutrient dense food at home.